polarfire-soc/polarfire-soc-buildroot-sdk/doc/MPFS-DEV-KIT_user_guide.md

 ![Console Image for Boot](images/Console_Image_for_Boot.png)

 ## FPGA Design in Libero
-Libero SoC Design suite provides a comprehensive design flow including traditional FPGA design flow, embedded design flow, and graphical configurators.
-The suite provides a comprehensive development environment to build embedded solutions using hard core and soft core processors.
-The FPGA design has provision to interface the PolarFire FPGA (in the HiFive Unleashed Expansion board) with the HiFive Unleashed board using the ChipLink interface.
-The FPGA fabric is instantiated with the ChipLink to AXI bridge, while peripherals (GPIO, MMUART, SPI, and I2C) are connected to it using the CoreAXIInterconnect, AXI to AHB, AHBLite, and CoreAPB IPs.
-The PolarFire PCIe AXI Slave is connected to the AXI2CL2AXI bridge through CoreAXIInterconnect.
-One AXI port is exposed and marked as unused and can connect to user logic.
-The ChipLink interface uses 125 MHz clock and AXI interface uses 75 MHz clock.
 The high-level block diagram for the Libero project implemented on the PolarFire FPGA is as seen in the following figure.

 ![Libero Project Block Diagram](images/Libero_Project_Block_Diagram.png)